oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Cross-Site Request Forgery Protections   {#csrf_protection}
 --------------------------------------

-Section 5.3.5 of {{RFC6819}} recommends using the "state" parameter to link client requests and responses to prevent CSRF (Cross-Site Request Forgery) attacks.
-To conform to this best practice, use of the "state" parameter is REQUIRED, as described in {{auth_code_request}}, unless the application has a method of ensuring the authorization server supports PKCE, since PKCE also prevents CSRF attacks.
+Clients MUST prevent Cross-Site Request Forgery (CSRF) attacks against their redirect URI.
+Clients can accomplish this by either ensuring the authorization server supports PKCE and relying on the CSRF protection that PKCE provides, or using the "state" parameter to carry one-time-use CSRF tokens as described in {{auth_code_request}}, or if the client is also an OpenID Connect client, using the OpenID Connect "nonce" parameter.

+See Section 2.1 of {{oauth-security-topics}} for additional details.

 Authorization Server Mix-Up Mitigation   {#auth_server_mixup}